xderui/ItemRec/README.md

 # ItemRec

 ItemRec(Item Perspective Recommendation) is a re-ranking framework which enables items "select" users.
-Our experiments is conducted based on [RecBole](https://github.com/RUCAIBox/RecBole).
+Our experiments are conducted based on [RecBole](https://github.com/RUCAIBox/RecBole).

 ## Train

-For instance, the following instruction represents that training the model ENMF model on dataset MovieLens-1M.
+For instance, the following instruction represents that training the model ENMF model on MovieLens-1M.

 ```
 python run_recbole.py --model ENMF --dataset ml-1m